treeverse/lakeFS/docs/reference/commands.md

 Base URI value is a lakefs reference or part of a reference that starts lakectl uses for each argument that accept reference and doesn't start with `lakefs://` prefix.
 The value for base URI is set by a flag `--base-uri` and the default value when not set is the set by an environment variable LAKECTL_BASE_URI.

-Having the environemnt varilabe sets to a repository, for example, can shorten your command by passing relative path:
+Setting the environment variable to a repository will allow you to use only the relative path, enabling you to shorten your commands, for example:

 ```sh